-Repeatedly and intentionally following or harassing another person on purpose in a way that causes fear to that person may be considered criminal "stalking" under California Penal Code section 646.9.
-"Repeatedly" might sound as if the stalking behavior must occur many times, but actually the law in California defines "repeatedly" in the context of stalking as "on more than one occasion."
-Stalking can be charged as a misdemeanor or a felony in California.
-An Orange County stalking defense lawyer is critical to fighting this type of charge.
+Repeatedly and intentionally following or harassing another person in a way that causes fear to that person may be considered criminal "stalking" under California Penal Code section 646.9.
+"Repeatedly" might sound as if the stalking behavior must occur many times, but the law in California defines "repeatedly" in the context of stalking as "on more than one occasion."
+The harassing or following must be done with the intent to harass or follow or with the intent to disturb, annoy or injure the stalked person.

-A modern version of stalking, which is in the news a lot these days, is "Internet stalking."
-Internet stalking, where repeated contact is made with someone over the Internet, on Facebook for example, causing that person reasonable fear, is a crime under the California Penal code (section 646.9(g)) and carries the same punishment as physically stalking someone.
+A modern version of stalking, which is in the news a lot these days, is Internet stalking, or cyber-stalking, where repeated contact is made with someone over the Internet— on Facebook for example—causing that person reasonable fear, is a crime under the California Penal code (section 646.9(g)) and carries the same punishment as physically stalking someone.
 Stalking can also take the form of other written communications, for example, sending two or more letters to someone in which the content of those letters causes the person to be in reasonable fear.

 It is not uncommon for someone to allege they are being stalked as a scheme to hurt the person against whom the allegation is made.
 Even if the charge is untrue and alleged for ulterior motives, the charge must be defended; it is a criminal charge with potentially serious repercussions.
 To prove stalking, the prosecutor must establish very specific facts in evidence.
-A good criminal defense attorney understands what the prosecution must prove in order to sustain the charge and knows how to defeat or mitigate the prosecution's case.
+A skilled criminal defense attorney understands what the prosecution must prove in order to sustain the charge and knows how to defeat or mitigate the prosecution's case.Sentencing

 Stalking is a "wobbler" meaning that it can be charged as either a misdemeanor or a felony depending upon the circumstances of the crime and the criminal background of the alleged stalker.
 If charged and sentenced as a misdemeanor, the punishment is a maximum one year in county jail and/or probation, fines, and potential restitution.
 A conviction will also likely result in a restraining order prohibiting the stalker from any contact with his or her victim.
 If charged as a felony, the punishment is imprisonment for 16 months, two, or three years.